CyVerse-learning-materials/container_camp_workshop_2018/getting_started/agenda.rst

       - `Singularity Introduction <../singularity/singularityintro.html>`_
     * - 03/08/18 (Thursday)
       - 12:00-01:00
-      - Lunch break with networking
+      - Lunch break on your own with networking
       -
     * - 03/08/18 (Thursday)
       - 01:00-2:30